railsbridge/docs/sites/installfest/glossary.md

 **Git:** A type of **Version Control Software (VCS)**.

-**Github:** A site that hosts git **repositories**.
+**Github:** A site that hosts git repositories.
 Github also adds a number of tools that aid interaction between developers collaborating on software projects.

-**Grouping:** Ruby uses do … end to group, PHP uses {to group}, Python uses white spaces to indicate which blocks of code belongs together.
+**Grouping:** Indents and whitespaces are used for grouping code together and simplify readability.
+Ruby also uses do … end to group.

 **Heroku:** A site that allows you to host your Ruby on Rails projects.
 Heroku also supports other languages and frameworks.

 **Home directory:** On a OS X or Linux computer, this is where the files and settings belonging to your user are stored.

-**Indents and whitespace:** Used for grouping code together and simplify readability.
-Only use spaces, don’t tab.

 **Loop:**  While `something is true, do this`.
 When `something becomes not true` then break the loop / stop.

 **Rake:** A Ruby application that can be used to perform a number of custom tasks.
 It is often used to carry out maintenance or ad-hoc jobs.

-**Repository:** A grouping of files within version control software.
+**Repository:** A grouping of files within **Version Control Software**.
 When using **Git**, you will need to have access to a particular repository before you can start making changes to the source code.

 **Repo:** See **Repository**.